Required Online Course for all New Students

 Q: Do I really have to do this?
 What if I already completed this or something similar at a different school?

 A: All new incoming undergraduate students and transfer students, regardless of age, are required to complete AlcoholEdu.
-If you do not complete Part 1 by January 17th, you will not be able to register for fall 2020 classes until you complete the course and past the post-test with at least an 80%.
+If you do not complete Part 1 by August 21st, you will not be able to register for spring 2021 classes until you complete the course and pass the post-test with at least a 70%.
 If you already completed a similar program at another school, you will still need to complete this version of AlcoholEdu as this program contains resources and information specific to UMass Amherst.

 Q: What do I do if I have a registration hold?